-- Turn on the oven at 350°F/180ºC.
+- Preheat the oven to 350°F/180ºC.

-- On a lightly floured counter, roll the dough (if it’s too hard when taking it out from the refrigerator, let it soften slightly, just until you can begin to roll it) sprinkling with additional flour if it sticks to the counter.
+- On a lightly floured counter, roll out the cold dough (if it’s too hard when taking it out from the refrigerator, let it soften slightly, just until you can begin to roll it) sprinkling with additional flour if it sticks to the counter.

-- Roll it about 1/4 inch thick.
+- Roll it about ¼ inch thick.

 - Cut any shape you want and immediately top the cobbler with the dough pieces.
-Make sure you leave spaces without topping as the fruit juices need to evaporate a bit during baking and bubble up.
+Make sure you leave spaces without topping as the fruit juices need to evaporate during baking and bubble up.

 - Bake for about 40-45 minutes, until the fruit is bubbling and the cookie topping is golden and dry.